Ella-bear/PLP-Hackathon1/README.md

-// uploaded a glimpse of my projects portfolio section where each project has a button the green one for abandoned meaning not completed, a blue one to show a project is in progress and a green button to show that the project is up and working.
+// uploaded a glimpse of my projects portfolio section where each project has a button the green one for abandoned meaning not completed, a blue one to show a project is in progress and a purple button to show that the project is up and working.
 // The details link automatically takes one to the project